jstanier/jstanier/README.md

 My name is James.
 Nice to meet you.

 I'm [Director of Engineering](https://www.linkedin.com/in/jstanier/) at [Shopify](https://www.shopify.com).
 We enable millions of merchants around the world to run their businesses.
-I'm hiring, so get in touch if you're interested in working with me.
+I'm always hiring, so [get in touch](https://www.twitter.com/jstanier) if you want to make a real impact on how the world does business.

 As well as building people and technology, I love writing.